-Ecosystems are difficult to manage, aquatic systems and fisheries in particular, provide examples of this.
-Counterintuitive responses by fish populations to management have shown that in many cases a linear, single species focused view of these systems can lead managers to make decisions that, in hindsight, are ineffective or even detrimental to these systems.
-In some situations, the stable state of a system may shift to an undesirable state as a result of these actions, or an undesirable state may be reinforced despite well intentioned action by managers.
-The loss of ecosystem services due to the reinforcement of, or shift to, an undesirable stable state would clearly have a negative effect on society.
-Aquatic systems provide a myriad of benefits to society through ecosystem services that are both culturally and economically valuable.
-Then give examples of both.
+Interactions between species are often overlooked in natural resource management and as human impacts on our ecosystems continue to grow, so does the need to move from single species management to ecosystem based management.
+Ecosystem based management takes a holistic approach to managing natural resources that includes the interactions of humans with ecosystems.
+Ecosystem-based management can be difficult to implement due to the complex nature of social ecological systems where the ecosystem services and states we are interested in are integrated within larger systems ranging across governance boundaries from local to international governance.
+Although ecosystem-based management implementation may be difficult, it is nevertheless warranted.
+Aquatic systems, including fisheries, provide excellent examples to explore the difficulties of implementing ecosystem-based management.
+Counterintuitive responses by fish populations to management have shown that in many cases a linear, single-species focused view of these systems can lead managers to make decisions that, in hindsight, are ineffective or even detrimental to these systems (Hansen et al. 2015; Sass and Shaw 2020).
+In some situations, the stable state of a system may shift to an undesirable state as a result of these actions, or an undesirable state may be reinforced despite well intentioned action by managers (Carpenter 2003; Carpenter et al. 2017).
+Aquatic systems provide a myriad of benefits to society through ecosystem services that are culturally and economically valuable; the loss of these ecosystem services due to the reinforcement of, or shift to, an undesirable stable state would likely have a negative effect on society.
+For example, human-induced eutrophication can result in shifts in water availability, biodiversity, flood protection, recreational use, etc., in shallow freshwater lake systems (Janssen et al., 2020).
+Within fisheries, alterations to the stable state can influence ecosystem productivity, as well as economic and cultural influences of recreational angling.
+For example, shifts in walleye densities can significantly influence the culturally important tribal spearfishery in the Wisconsin Ceded Territory (Mrnak et al., 2018).

-Examples of the causes and effects of ineffective management action on fisheries are reviewed in Pine et al. (2009).
-Here they use several case studies to explore why predictions for ecosystem response to a management action have been wrong in both simple and complex systems.
-A central theme of these incorrect predictions is a failure to consider interactions between multiple species and life stages in these systems.
-In aquatic communities, human impacts can directly affect multiple species at one time, and these species themselves may be in competition (a non- fishery example here?).
-Ultimately, through both direct effects and indirect effects cascading through the community, human disturbance in these systems is likely to affect all community members in various ways from direct harvesting of these species to changing environmental conditions leading to loss of habitat, food resources, etc. Human effects on slow moving, abiotic variables like climate will also alter community dynamics.
-This has been well described in aquatic communities (eutrophication, lake browning, bass-walleye degree days).
-Because of the varied ways in which humans impact these systems, and the numerous ways in which biotic life in these systems interact with each other, aquatic systems often behave in complex, non-linear ways.
+Several examples of the causes and effects of ineffective management action on fisheries were reviewed in Pine et al. (2009).
+Here, Pine et al. (2009) used several case studies to explore why predictions for ecosystem responses to management actions have been wrong in both simple and complex systems.
+A central theme of these incorrect predictions was a failure to consider interactions between multiple species and life stages.
+In aquatic communities, species may be in competition, which, when coupled with human influences, can directly affect multiple species simultaneously.
+For example, human-induced climate change can result in altered ice cover regimes, thereby altering species interactions between Arctic char and brown trout, likely resulting in decreased Arctic char biomass and systems dominated by brown trout (Helland et al., 2011).
+Ultimately, through direct and indirect effects cascading through the community, human disturbance in these systems is likely to affect all community members in various ways from direct harvesting of these species to changing environmental conditions leading to loss of habitat and food resources (Carpenter et al. 2017; Sass et al. 2017).
+Human effects on slow moving, abiotic variables like climate will also alter community dynamics.
+This has been well described in aquatic communities (e.g., eutrophication, lake browning, bass-walleye degree days, SOS).
+Because of the varied ways in which humans influence these systems, and the numerous ways in which organisms in these systems interact with each other and respond to perturbations, aquatic systems often behave in complex, non-linear ways.